thiagokokada/blog/2024-07-26/02-using-github-as-a-bad-blog-platform.md

 [capivaras.dev](https://kokada.capivaras.dev/rss/) anyway.

 So that is it.
-I am not saying this is a good idea for your primary blog platform or whatever, but if you want a backup of your posts and you are already writing Markdown anyway, well, there are worse ways to do it I think.
+I am not saying this is a good idea for your primary blog platform or whatever, and I still prefer to publish to a platform that doesn't track users or have tons of JavaScript or whatever.
+But if you want a backup of your posts and you are already writing Markdown anyway, well, there are worse ways to do it I think.